-You need to make sure that people in your vineyard or winery know about the risks that will affect them and how to manage those risks.
+You need to make sure that people on farm know about the risks that will affect them and how to manage those risks.

-By thinking through the ways of managing the risks, you have done a big piece of the work.
-To make sure all that effort isn't wasted managing risks, it needs to be part of everyday activity in your workplace.
+By thinking through the ways of managing the risks, you have done a big piece of work.
+To make sure all that effort isn't wasted, it needs to be part of everyday activity on farm.